Duluth Masonic Temple

 While Duluth’s Masons were considering a new building, two of them were overseeing the construction of the city’s most iconic landmark.
 Thomas McGilvray and William Patton, Duluth’s city engineers who oversaw the construction of the aerial bridge, were both masons.
 In fact, it was McGilvray who first recognized Ferdinand Arnodin’s design for an aerial transfer bridge was the best solution to get people and goods across the Duluth Ship Canal.
 The two worked together in private practice as well.
 Patton was considered “one of the leading Masons of the world” when he died and was one of four charter members of the King Solomon Temple of England; two of the three others were U.S. presidents Teddy Roosevelt and William Howard Taft.

-Wangenstein’s plans called for a Beaux Arts–style building 120 feet by 90 feet standing three stories high above Second Street (and four stories above the alley behind the building) and faced with gray French pressed brick and red sandstone quarried at Siskiwit Point, Wisconsin.
+Wangenstein’s plans called for a Neoclassical building 120 feet by 90 feet standing three stories high above Second Street (and four stories above the alley behind the building) and faced with gray French pressed brick and red sandstone quarried at Siskiwit Point, Wisconsin.
 When complete its Second Street and Lake Avenue façades featured what the building’s historian Rolf Anderson describes as “extensive stonework with stone trim, lintels, belt courses, columns, capitals, pediments, and ornamentation.”
 That “ornamentation” included 25 stained-glass windows featuring Masonic designs and imagery.
-The dominate architectural elements were the three Moorish domes that occupied the southeast, northeasts, and northwest corners of the roof.
+The dominant architectural elements were the three Moorish domes that occupied the southeast, northeast, and northwest corners of the roof.

 By 1904 the building site was being cleared and a foundation was under construction.
 The cornerstone was laid on August 10, 1904, in an elaborate ceremony presided over by the Masonic Grand Master of Minnesota, Duluth’s own William A. McGonagle.
 According to Anderson, it all began with a parade: